 When a customer checks out with a subscription product using SEPA Direct Debit, their payment is not settled immediately.
 Instead, we must wait for payment confirmation from the banks involved.
 While this process generally takes less than 48 hours, it may take up to 14 days for some banks to settle a customer's payment.

 To account for the order, we still create the charge and shipping records for any new charges in our database.
 For checkout orders, we also create the necessary subscription and customer records.
-However, these records are marked pending until we receive confirmation that the payment has been settled.
+However, these records are marked with a pending status until we receive confirmation that the payment has been settled.
 The pending status is removed once the payment has successfully been settled.
+For more information on pending charges, see Handling pending charges.

 We do not create queued charges in Recharge or your eCommerce platform until the existing payment has been settled when SEPA Direct Debit or iDEAL are in use.